Molecular sensor: History

 While chemosensors were first defined in the 1980s, the first example of such a fluorescent chemosensor can be documented to be that of Friedrich Goppelsroder, who in 1867, developed a method for the determination/sensing of aluminium ion, using fluorescent ligand/chelate.
 This and subsequent work by others, gave birth to what is considered as modern analytical chemistry.

-In the 1980s the development of chemosensing was achieved by Anthony W. Czarnik, A. Prasanna de Silva and Roger Tsien, who developed various types of luminescent probes for ions and molecules in solutions and within biological cells, for real-time applications.
-Tsien went on to study and developing this area of research further by developing and studding fluorescent proteins for applications in biology, such as green fluorescent proteins (GFP) for which he was awarded the Nobel Prize in Chemistry in 2008.
+In the 1980s the development of chemosensing was achieved by Anthony W. Czarnik, A. Prasanna de Silva and Roger Tsien, in the book Fluorescent Chemosensors for Ion and Molecule Recognition.
+They focused on the analysis of various types of luminescent probes for ions and molecules in solutions and within biological cells, for real-time applications.
+Czarnik introduced the term 'chemosensor' to describe synthetic compounds capable of binding to analytes and providing a reversible signaling response.
+Tsien went on to studying and developing this area of research further by developing and studding fluorescent proteins for applications in biology, such as green fluorescent proteins (GFP) for which he was awarded the Nobel Prize in Chemistry in 2008.
 The work of Lynn Sousa in the late 1970s, on the detection of alkali metal ions, possibly resulting in one of the first examples of the use of supramolecular chemistry in fluorescent sensing design, as well as that of J.-M. Lehn, H. Bouas-Laurent and co-workers at Université Bordeaux I, France.
 The development of PET sensing of transition metal ions was developed by L. Fabbrizzi, among others.